THF-evaluative-analytics/THFstyle/README.md

 # THFstyle
-Functions to make plots look Health Foundation branded.
+Functions to make outputs look Health Foundation branded.
+We are starting with plots but will eventually add templates for Rmarkdown etc.

 ## Installing THFstyle